Permanentfrost/HomeLab/README.md

 Prerequisites:

 1. **Separate** G-Mail Account.
-Do not risk your Main Account for a small DIY project, always assume the worst case and segregate if possible!
+Do not risk your Main Account for a small DIY project, always assume the worst case and segregate wherever possible!
 The Account needs to have 2FA enabled.
 If you don't want to use your phone number you can use the Authenticator App (MS or Google Auth).

 2. App-password  **or** actual mail account password (not suggested: if this PW leaks your account is open!)
 Also GMAIL does not support this anymore by end of 2024.
 Switch to App-password if possible.
-That way the access is limited to only the App that uses it.
-Create passwords per App and do not use interchangable!!
+That way the possible damaged is limited to only the App that uses it.
+Create passwords per App and do not use interchangable!
+Again: segregate where possible!

 3. `apt-get install ssmtp mailutils` provides the appropriate software.

-4. The config (your mail address and app-password are entered in ssmtp config file `/etc/ssmtp/ssmtp.conf` and revaliases file `/etc/ssmtp/revaliases` note in order to edit you can temporary change the access rights of both the directory and the folder via `chmod 777` and then back again with `chmod 640`.
+4. Your mail address and app-password are entered in the ssmtp config file `/etc/ssmtp/ssmtp.conf` and revaliases file `/etc/ssmtp/revaliases`.
+Note that in order to edit you may need to temporary change the access rights of both the directory and the folder via `chmod 777` and then back again with `chmod 640`.
 I had to keep the folder at `chmod 777` to keep it working.
 The files were ok with `chmod 640`.

-5. The App-Password is one string (even though google separates it).
+5. Important: The App-Password is one string (even though google separates it).
 Therefore: `abcd defg abdd defg` becomes `abcdefgabcdefg` in the config file.

-You find your hostname by just using the `hostname`command.
+6. You find your hostname by just using the `hostname`command.

-Config File Setup ssmtp.conf
+**Config File Setup ssmtp.conf**

 ```
 # Config file for sSMTP sendmail